You stop hearing the story late and start moving while the window is still calm.

 After

-You learn about a breakout because the velocity score crossed a 14-day threshold and the dashboard surfaced it on Monday morning.
+You learn about a breakout because the signal crossed its threshold and the dashboard surfaced it for you on Monday morning.

 The forwarded tweet is the moment your edge ended.
 The threshold cross is the moment your edge starts.